 - Peanut butter or baby peanut powder – Great for allergen introduction.

-- Oats (overnight oats can be great for babies – just leave out the sweeteners)
+- Oats (overnight oats can be great for babies – just leave out the sweeteners and cut any fruit as needed) – Blueberry lemon overnight oats are fun and pretty!

 - Baby breakfast muffins

-Many of these baby breakfast recipes include several of these ingredients, which make them great, balanced options.
+Many of these baby led weaning breakfast ideas include several of these ingredients, which make them great, balanced options.

 It’s important to know that honey should NOT be introduced to babies under the age of 1 due to the risk of infant botulism.